Greetings! We wanted to remind those of you who may be following along via a blog reader or other similar source that we have moved our blog.

 I hope you will check back on Tuesday for a step by step tutorial on this "Good To Be Green" very vintage, very dimensional home décor piece that I created with you in mind.

+Tracy used a mix of recycled elements, paints and foliage in her canvas board.
 Pop back here on Thursday when I will have a few tips and ideas for creating my canvas and adding wonderful texture to your pieces.
 There will also be full step by steps for creating my canvas board on my blog.

+For more inspiration click on our design team's blog links so you can see more photos (and full supply lists) for their projects.
 As always, Simon Says Stamp is giving away a $50 gift voucher that will go to a random entry chosen by Random Generator.
 To qualify all you need to do is create a new project that ties in (in any way!) with our theme and post it, along with a link back to this challenge, and add a link here.
 This challenge will end at 11:59pm on Sunday July 21 Eastern time.

 We will also be choosing some of our entries to put in the spotlight - a special honor where we talk about why we loved that entry in particular and award a special badge too!